hanzrohm/hanzrohm.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Department of Economics, Queen's University</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.econ.queensu.ca/'>Department of Economics, Queen's University</a>.

 profile:
   align: right